-25. Does Mere Inclusion of Swap Power in GRAT Trigger the Section 16(b) Short-Swing Profits Rule?, Nosirrah Management, LLC v.
+25. Distribution of Insider Stock to Satisfy GRAT Annuity Payment Is Not a "Purchase" Under the Section 16(b) Short-Swing Profits Rule If the Insider is the Grantor, Trustee, and Annuitant of the GRAT; No Mention of Existence of Swap Power in Final Order Dismissing the Case, Nosirrah Management, LLC v.
 AutoZone, Inc., (W.D.
 Tenn.
-Nev.
-15, 2024)
+April 14, 2025)

 Case Synopsis.
-William Rhodes III (Defendant) created a GRAT that gave him a power of substitution for fair consideration (generally referred to as a swap power).
-The plaintiff alleged that Defendant was a company insider who received distributions of stock from the GRAT in satisfaction of a required annuity payment and subsequently sold stock in the company within six months for a profit, so the profit should be disgorged under Section 16(b) of the Securities Exchange Act of 1934.
+William Rhodes III (Defendant) created a GRAT that gave him a power of a. substitution for fair consideration (generally referred to as a swap power).
+The plaintiff alleged that Defendant was a company insider who received distributions of AutoZone, Inc. stock from the GRAT in satisfaction of a required annuity payment and subsequently sold AutoZone stock within six months for a profit, so the profit should be disgorged under Section 16(b) of the Securities Exchange Act of 1934.
 A difficulty with plaintiff's argument is that a prior SEC No-Action Letter (Peter J. Kight SEC No-Action Letter, Fed.
 Sec.
 L. Rep. (CCH) ¶ 77,403 (Oct.
-16, 1997)) ruled that the creation of a GRAT and subsequent return of stock to the settlor in satisfaction of annuity payments satisfied a "mere change of form and no change in pecuniary interest" exception to what constitutes a "purchase" under Section 16(b) where the individual was the settlor, trustee, and beneficiary.
-Defendant filed a motion to dismiss arguing that he was the settlor, trustee, and beneficiary of the GRAT and should therefore satisfy the "mere change of form and no change in pecuniary interest" exception as in the Peter J. Kight SEC No Action Letter.
+16, 1997)) ruled that the creation of a GRAT and subsequent return of stock to the settlor in satisfaction of annuity payments satisfied the Rule 16a-13 Exemption for a transaction "that effects only a change in the form of beneficial ownership without changing a person's pecuniary interest in the subject equity securities" and therefore was not a "purchase" under Section 16(b) where the individual was the settlor, trustee, and beneficiary.
+Defendant filed a motion to dismiss arguing that he was the settlor, trustee, and beneficiary of the GRAT and should therefore satisfy the "mere change of form and no change in pecuniary interest" exemption as in the Peter J. Kight SEC No Action Letter.
 The plaintiff responded that a distinction was that the Defendant held a swap power, and it is not clear whether the individual in the Peter J. Kight SEC No-Action Letter also held a swap power.
-The court denied the motion to dismiss, reasoning that the Defendant had not submitted evidence that he was the settlor, trustee, and beneficiary, and therefore could not establish that the "mere change of form and no change in pecuniary interest" exception applied.
-However, the opinion also has language suggesting that the exception might not apply because of the mere existence of the swap power in the GRAT, even if the swap power is not exercised, and could somehow cause the distribution in satisfaction of the annuity to become a purchase that could trigger the short-swing profits rule.

-The case is problematic for planners because most planners have assumed that the mere existence of a swap power (without exercising it) would not cause a GRAT annuity distribution to a settlor, trustee, and beneficiary to be a "purchase" under Section 16(b).
+In an Order issued on November 15, 2024 (the 2024 Order), the court denied the motion to dismiss, reasoning that the Defendant had not submitted evidence that he was the settlor, trustee, and beneficiary, and therefore could not establish that the "mere change of form and no change in pecuniary interest" exemption applied.
+However, the 2024 Order also had language suggesting that the exemption might not apply because of the mere existence of the swap power in the GRAT, even if the swap power was not exercised, and could somehow cause the distribution in satisfaction of the annuity to become a purchase that could trigger the short-swing profits rule.
+The 2024 Order was problematic for planners because most planners have assumed that the mere existence of a swap power (without exercising it) would not cause a GRAT annuity distribution to a settlor, trustee, and beneficiary to be a "purchase" under Section 16(b).